U.S. flag An official website of the United States government

 • Providing a “Navigator” service.
 This personalized service features a dedicated team of experts who are reachable directly by email to answer questions and connect energy community stakeholders with federal agency partners and other resources related to grant assistance, infrastructure and workforce development.
 Contact the Navigator service here.

-• Publishing a “Getting Started Guide.”
+• Maintaining a “Getting Started Guide.”
 This downloadable, step-by-step guide helps energy communities — and the coal and oil and gas workers who were part of their lifeblood — start the process of planning or responding to ongoing economic, demographic and social shifts in their regions.

 Agencies Represented in the Energy Communities IWG: